jeffpar/pcjs/tools/diskimage/README.md

 The `--verbose` option generates the `PKZIP`-style file listing, displaying the individual file names, compressed and uncompressed file sizes, compression ratio, etc.

-In fact, creating a disk image is entirely optional; you can use **DiskImage** to simply examine the contents of `zip` file:
+In fact, creating a disk image is entirely optional; you can use **DiskImage** to simply examine the contents of `ZIP` file:

     node diskimage.js --zip=/Volumes/PCSIG_13B/BBS/DISK0042.ZIP --verbose